-On September 22, 2022, the Company provided the trustee notice of the Company's irrevocable election to settle the principal portion of its Exchangeable Notes only in cash and the conversion spread in cash or shares.
-Accordingly, upon conversion, the Company will pay the principal in cash, and it will pay or deliver, as the case may be, the conversion premium in cash, shares of Class A Common Stock or a combination of cash and shares of Class A Common Stock, at its election.
-The Company applies the if-converted method and only includes the number of incremental shares that would be issued upon conversion for calculating any potential dilutive effect of the conversion spread on diluted net income per share.
+In September 2022 the Company made the irrevocable election to settle the principal portion of its Exchangeable Notes only in cash, the Company uses the treasury stock method for calculating any potential dilutive effect of the conversion spread on diluted net income per share, if applicable.
 The conversion spread will have a dilutive impact on diluted net income per share of common stock when the average market price of the Company's Class A common stock for a given period exceeds the exchange price of \$40.87 per share for the Exchangeable Notes.